 The staff report to an executive committee of elected APIL members, which is led by a team of officers comprising the president, vice-president, secretary and treasurer.
 Executive committee members work on a voluntary basis, tirelessly striving to achieve APIL’s objectives for the benefit of injured people.

-The executive committee meets on a regular basis, usually between six to eight times annually.
+The executive committee meets on a regular basis, usually four times annually.

 IRWIN MITCHELL LLP